A page all about me. Oh, yay for you.

 About the Author

-My name is Cody Durkin, I live in Ketchikan, Alaska.
 If you're wondering where the name “Marf” came from, I wrote a blog post a while back with the story behind it.
-You can find the post here: Where Did Marf Come From?.
+You can find the post here: Where Did Marf Come From?

 About the Site